-20.1 Prayer Ministry
+23.1 Prayer Ministry

-Prayer Ministry may be offered following services at the Parish Churches.
-During Prayer Ministry, members of the Parish Churches Prayer Ministry team may find themselves with vulnerable adults.
-The Parish Churches Safeguarding procedures are followed as well as the "Prayer Ministry Guidelines".
-Members of the Prayer Ministry Team are recruited following the "Parish Churches Safer Recruitment Procedure".
+Prayer Ministry may be offered following services in the Benefice.
+During Prayer Ministry, members of the Churches' Prayer Ministry team may find themselves with vulnerable adults.
+The Benefice Safeguarding procedures are followed as well as the "Prayer Ministry Guidelines".
+Members of the Prayer Ministry Team are recruited following the "Churches' Safer Recruitment Procedure".
 All members of the Prayer Team, and any other relevant people, follow the "York Diocesan Deliverance Guidelines" (dated June 2018).

-21. TRAINING & SUPPORT FOR ALL VOLUNTEERS
+24. TRAINING & SUPPORT FOR ALL VOLUNTEERS

 Training and support is available for all volunteers.
 This is through guidance within the church setting and also through external courses.
 The BSRO holds a comprehensive list of compulsory safeguarding training for each activity - it is the responsibility of the individual to access this training.
 There may be further safeguarding training recommended for that role - this may be strongly encouraged by a team leader but is carried out at the discretion of the individual.
-Teams will also be offered training appropriate to their context and tems may request specific training from the staff team - in this case, it is strongly advised that all members of the team access this training.
+Teams will also be offered training appropriate to their context and teams may request specific training from the staff team - in this case, it is strongly advised that all members of the team access this training.